scuzzydude/asimov/asimov.md

 "I'm beginning to see where my father was headed with this."

-"Yeah, he shoulda never pissed of *Los Diablos Tejanos*," Joe said.
+"Yeah, he shoulda never pissed off *Los Diablos Tejanos*," Joe said.
 "He could have fooled them people up in your lands into believing he invented the most noble sport.
 I guess he sent you down here to continue his dream."

 "Joe," said James.
 "How long before word gets around to that Ranger?"